 Students are to keep their locker or cubby neat and clean.
 An administrator or a member of the faculty may require students to clean out lockers if they get too messy.
 Personal items should be taken home each evening.
 Lockers may be inspected periodically without prior notice or consent.
-An unauthorized lock will be removed with no notice to the student.
+Locks are not allowed.